Corporate Services Contact Us

 Q- How do you prove mental harassment?

-A- Proving mental harassment is a bit tricky since it is a behavioral wrong and not a physical assault that leaves injury marks over the body.
-It hits the soul which is not visible to the naked eye.
-However, when you have genuinely suffered it, you know the exact series of events on a particular day and throughout the time.
+A- Proving mental harassment is a bit tricky since it is a behavioural wrong and not a physical assault that leaves injury marks on the body.
+It hits the soul, which is not visible to the naked eye.
+However, when you have genuinely suffered, you know the exact series of events on a particular day and throughout the time.
 Statements of the accused, complainant, and witnesses are the basis for corroboration (verification).
-If what is claimed in original statements is reversed, or not verified during cross-examination, things are not proved.
-If the other person through words or circumstances proves the opposite of what was claimed, it will be considered disproved and a malicious attempt as well.
+If what is claimed in original statements is reversed or not verified during cross-examination, it is not proved.
+If the other person, through words or circumstances, proves the opposite of what was claimed, it will be considered disproved and a malicious attempt as well.
 In case of divorce proceedings in Kolkata, a divorce lawyer in Kolkata may assist with the ways to prove the same.

 Q- What cases can a wife file against her husband?

-A- A wife can file the following mental harassment cases against her husband - cruelty under section 498A IPC, obscene language under section 294 IPC, outraged modesty under IPC section 354, section 509 of IPC insulting the modesty of such woman.
-It can be a case of domestic violence as well under section 12 of the 2005 Act.
-It may be noted that provisions under the Indian Penal Code, 1860 are criminal in nature and type, while that of DV Act, 2005 is civil in nature.
+A- A wife can file the following mental harassment cases against her husband: cruelty under section 498A IPC, obscene language under section 294 IPC, outrageously modesty under IPC section 354, section 509 of IPC, and insulting the modesty of such woman.
+It can be a case of domestic violence as well, under section 12 of the 2005 Act.
+It may be noted that provisions under the Indian Penal Code, 1860, are criminal in nature and type, while those of the DV Act, 2005, are civil in nature.

 Q- What is the punishment for mental harassment by the husband?

-A- U/S 498A the punishment for mental harassment by the husband shall be imprisonment for a term that may extend to three years and shall also be liable to fine.
+A- U/S 498A, the punishment for mental harassment by the husband shall be imprisonment for a term that may extend to three years and shall also be liable to a fine.

 Q- How do I file a case against my husband?

-A- You may approach the Police Station in your locality and lodge an FIR stating the reason behind such FIR or you may contact a lawyer to file a case against your husband.
+A- You may approach the Police Station in your locality and lodge an FIR stating the reason behind such an FIR, or you may contact a criminal lawyer to file a case against your husband.

 Q- Can I file an FIR for mental harassment?